artefactual-labs/enduro/docs/configuration-reference.md

 #### `rejectDuplicates` (Boolean)

-When enabled, the workflow will execute a check on the internal database for successfully completed transfers with the same transfer name as the currently processing package.
-If it finds a duplicate the transfer will fail.
+When enabled, the workflow checks the internal database for another collection with the same transfer name as the currently processing package.
+Existing collections in `error` or `abandoned` are ignored.
+If Enduro finds another matching collection, the transfer fails.

 E.g.: `false`